-As outlined earlier in the document, all proponents are expected to request a Preliminary Development and Works Proposal Meeting (Development Proposal meeting) with GACJT.
+As outlined earlier in the document, all proponents are expected to submit a Preliminary Development and Works Request (Development Proposal Request) with GACJT.
 This should occur before formally undertaking consultations or submitting a Development Application.
 More details about this is provided above on page 8 under Consultations and Communications 1.
-Preliminary Development and Works Proposal Meeting with GACJT.
+Preliminary Development and Works Request with GACJT.